cysouw/graphicalgrammar/text/other.md

 - 4: preposition
 - 5: object of preposition
 - 4 5: adverb (~contraction of prepositional phrase)

+The usage of these digits reveals that Sicard still uses the old logical approach to language analysis, in which the basic structure consists of a subject, a copula and a (nominal/adjectival) predicate.^[Confusingly, the predicate of a logical construction is typically called *attribut* in the French literature of the time.]
+In the analysis of Sicard, both the subject and the predicate are marked with a 1, while the copula is marked with a 2.
+Lexical verbs are treated as a merged combination of the copula with the predicate, and they are consequently marked with both digits 1 and 2.
+Similarly, but not at all according to tradition, Sicard considers adverbs to be a contraction of a prepositional phrase.
+Prepositions are marked with a 4 and the object of prepositions with a 5.
+An adverb is consequently marked with both a 4 and a 5.
+Of course, prepositional phrases are frequently used adverbially, so this is not completely wrong.
+However, prepositional phrases can also be used attributively modifying a noun.
+In his logic, Sicard should then also have to mark adjectives with both a 4 and a 5.
+Unfortunately, there are hardly any examples with attributive adjectives in his book.
+About the adjective *forte* 'strong' in [@fig:sicard1799_112] Sicard says:

+> l'adjectif lui-même que nous avions l'habitude de ne marquer d'aucun chiffre, fut, cette fois, marqué du chiffre 5. [@sicard1799: 111]
+>
+> ('The adjective itself, which we usually have left unmarked, has, this time, been marked with the number 5.')

 ::: {.im #sicard1799_112}
 *Chiffres* to indicate syntactic functions from Sicard [-@sicard1799: 112].
 Sicard  follows the logical analysis of subject-copula-predicate as the basic linguistic structure, using 1 to indicate the subject and the predicate, but 2 for the copula.
 A lexical verb is analysed as a merged copula+predicate and indicated by both 1 and 2 above the verb (here *a frappé* 'has hit').
 The adjective *forte* gets the same number as the following noun.
 However, there are no examples of adjectives with subjects or objects, so it remains unclear how he intended this system to be used.